Graham Reid | | 1 min read

-It's entirely possible Chubby Chcker knew his time was up when Parkway released his album Twist with Chubby Checker.
+It's entirely possible Chubby Checker knew his time was up when Parkway released his album Twist with Chubby Checker.
 On the back cover he looks alarmed.

 Maybe he'd seen the inner sleeve where five other of his Twist albums were advertised -- Your Twist Party with the King of Twist Chubby Checker, Don't Knock the Twist, Let's Twist Again, For Teen Twisters Only ("Adults Twist at Your Own Risk!") and For Twisters Only.

-That's a lot of twist albums on the back of his hit single -- there was also the Carroll Brothers College Twist Party and Meyer Davis Plays The Twist cashing in.
+That's a lot of twist albums on the back of his hit single -- and by other acts there was also the Carroll Brothers College Twist Party and Meyer Davis Plays The Twist cashing in.

-There was also Chubby covering the old r'n'b rocker The Hucklebuck as well as other dance songs like The Ooh Poo Pah Doo Shimmy, the CC Rider Stroll, The Strand (written by Mann), The Chicken, The Madison and The Slop.
-And Mann-Appell team weighed in also with The Pony.
+There was also Chubby covering the old r'n'b song The Hucklebuck (Chubby's version was what New Zealand's Chicks based their cover on) as well as other dance songs like The Ooh Poo Pah Doo Shimmy, the CC Rider Stroll, The Strand (written by Mann), The Chicken, The Madison and The Slop.
+And the Mann-Appell team weighed in also with The Pony.

 No wonder Chris Kenner wrote Land of a Thousand Dances in '62.